Tigra’s milkshake brings all the nature boys to the yard.

 It also comes with my custom doll of Micro, Punisher’s partner-in-crimefighting!
 He and the van come tricked out with all sorts of accessories: a roof-mounted minigun turret, a tripod missile launcher which can also be mounted to the roof, a VHF radio set with handpiece, a laptop with removable disks, and whatever other toys I can cram into the back.

-Frank also has a slick hog to ride when he wants to do drive-by drug deal raids or reluctantly team up with Ghost Rider!
+Frank also had a slick hog to ride for doing drive-by drug deal raids or reluctantly teaming up with Ghost Rider.

 I’ve been adding a lot of villains to my Mego collection lately, namely due to the lack thereof in the official lineup for whatever reason.
 My second custom Mego project is no exception: the Red Skull, archenemy of Captain America!

 I started with this handsome resin head I found on ebay.
 Not sure if the seller acquired it or made it himself, but it’s a swell rendition of the old school Red Skull from the comics, which is what I was aiming for.
 I was worried his neck plug wouldn’t fit in the hole even with the hot water treatment, but turns out soaking a Mego bod in boiling water for a full minute gives it a very workable consistency, and he popped right in!

 With the head attached, I knew he’d need gloved hands that could hold weapons, so I got him a nice pair of Chips arms perfectly suited to the task.
 Even without his hosen, Herr Schmidt is already looking pretty badass.

 His accessories all came from Dr. Mego, with the exception of his nazi armband.
 I had to print that myself, after several failed experiments in design and size which almost resulted in an awkward conversation with the family about the presence of nazi symbology cluttering the office.